Tendon Calcification Therapy

 Calcific tendinosis is a disorder characterized by deposits of hydroxyapatite (a crystalline calcium phosphate) in any tendon of the body, but most commonly in the tendons of the rotator cuff (shoulder), causing pain and inflammation.
 Calcium build-up can also irritate the adjacent soft tissues, such as bursa.

 We require an ultrasound before any intervention.
-Calcium deposits in the shoulder tendons are common, but often the adjacent soft tissues are the true cause of pain.
+Calcium deposits in the shoulder tendons are common, but often the adjacent soft tissues are the actual cause of pain.
 We advise an initial steroid injection into the adjacent bursa (a small fluid-filled sac or saclike cavity), which is less invasive.

 If the pain is truly due to the calcium, the pain will be persistent and warrant direct treatment.
 In these cases, a radiologist uses an ultrasound to guide a needle into the tendon to try to remove the remaining calcium.
 After the treatment, we will inject steroids to reduce inflammation.
-We will arrange a follow-up ultrasound three months after your treatment for reassessment.
+We will arrange a follow-up ultrasound six months after your treatment for reassessment.

 HOW DO I PREPARE FOR MY EXAM?